datajerk/gamenotes/pokeemerald/README.md

 There's a binary decision just like in Pokémon Crystal to get one fossil or the other.
 The Root Fossil becomes the Rock/Grass Lileep, while the Claw Fossil turns into the Rock/Bug Anorith.
-Clearly I wanted both to complete my Hoenn Pokédex, so just added to Key Items, however this was not necessary, the other fossil can be had in the post-game.
+Clearly I wanted both to complete my Hoenn Pokédex, so just added the other to Key Items, however this was not necessary, the other fossil can be had in the post-game.

 #### DeepSeaScale ~~or~~ and DeepSeaTooth